-Situated on the banks of the Sabine River in downtown Orange, Lamar State College Orange has been providing educational opportunities to the citizens of southeast Texas for more than 40 years.
-From humble beginnings in an abandoned elementary school building, LSCO has developed into a dynamic institution that serves more than 2,400 students, emphasizing quality instruction and personal attention.
+Situated on the banks of the Sabine River in downtown Orange, Lamar State College Orange (LSCO) has served as a bridge to a bright, Orange future to citizens of Southeast Texas for more than 50 years.
+From humble beginnings in an abandoned elementary school building, LSCO has developed into a dynamic institution that serves more than 2,300 students.

-The college also provides an array of non-credit learning opportunities that range from hobby and personal enrichment courses to customized workforce training.
-The workforce offerings address specific needs identified by industry and can be delivered on campus or at the workplace.
-Some topics can be covered in one-day seminars, while others require extended study.
-Among the college’s most successful non-credit programs is Accelerated Certification for Educators (ACE), a program of study that offers students who already have a bachelor’s degree an avenue for earning state certification as a classroom teacher.
+LSCO also provides an array of non-credit learning opportunities that range from hobby and personal enrichment courses to customized workforce training.
+The workforce offerings address specific needs identified by local industry partners and can be delivered on campus or at the workplace.